ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Michele Barnes
     jobtitle: Sales Administrator
-    bio: Michele is our bubbly sales office administrator who is the backbone of our covers a variety of responsible roles including processing customer orders and dealing with customer queries.
-Our customers always speak so highly of Michele because she helps promptly and professionally.
-She is committed to giving customers a quality service With over is a devoted grandma and a real bookworm.
+    bio: Michele is our bubbly sales office administrator who is the backbone of our sales department.
+She is committed to giving customers the best possible service and the work she carries out is always to the highest quality.
+Her role covers a range of responsibilities including processing customer orders and dealing with customer queries.
+Michele is a devoted grandma and a real bookworm.
     image: /img/team11-1-.png
     interests:
       - reading